bsamek/evergreen-wiki/Using-the-Command-Line-Tool.md

       evergreen patch -a alias_name

-will use the above local alias.
+will use the above local alias and schedule every variant with tasks named "compile" and tasks that end with "tests".

 Operating on existing patches
 --